 - "Living in the moment!
 Finding a way back to everyday life after treatment", »information only available in German (flyer, PDF-File)

-- Group offer for (former) cancer patients,»information only available in German
+- Group offer for cancer patients in the context of radiotherapy treatment, »information only available in German (flyer, PDF-File)

 For information regarding planning and appointments, please contact Catherine Schneider by phone: 06221 56-4727 or e-mail email@example.com